ibm-cloud-docs/solution-tutorials/vpc-scaling-dedicated-compute.hidden.md

 1. To switch to **dynamic** scaling method, set the `step3_is_dynamic` variable to **true**, **Save** the setting and **Apply** the plan.
 This setting adds an instance group manager and an instance group manager policy to the existing instance group thus switching the instance group scaling method from `static` to `dynamic`.
  ![scale instances](images/solution62-vpc-scaling-dedicated-hidden/autoscale.png)
 2. To check the autoscaling capabilities, you can use a load generator to generate load against your application.
-Navigate to the [load generator URL](https://load.fun.cloud.ibm.com/) and paste the public load balancer URL from the step above.
-This load generator will simulate about 300 clients hitting the URL for 30 seconds.
+Navigate to the [load generator URL](https://load.fun.cloud.ibm.com/) and paste the public load balancer URL from the step above and add the endpoint to the frontend API, i.e. `http://<load-balancer>/v1/controller/balance.php`.
+This load generator will simulate about 300 clients hitting the frontend API for 30 seconds.
 3. Click on **Generate load** and wait for the cycle to complete.
 Hit a couple of cycles to generate more traffic.
 4. Under **Memberships** tab of your [instance group](https://{DomainName}/vpc-ext/autoscale/groups), you should see new instances being provisioned.